monadplus/python-nix/README.md

 ### Installation

-1. Add jedi-vim, YouCompleteMe, and syntastic to your vim plugins (I use home-manager but you can do it manually).
+1. Add direnv-vim, jedi-vim, YouCompleteMe, and syntastic to your vim plugins (I use home-manager but you can do it manually).
-2. Add the following line to .vimrc to prevent jedi-vim to autocomplete (jedi-vim doesn't work on big dependencies such as pandas):
+2. Add the following line to .vimrc to prevent jedi-vim to autocomplete (jedi-vim doesn't work well on big dependencies such as pandas):

 ```
 let g:jedi#completions_enabled = 0